bwalshe/advent-2023/README.md

 to take 20 mins to solve a puzzle and instead spend an hour trying to read the docs for cabal.

+### Day 4
+Today was much more straightforward than the previous ones.
+Task 1 was simple and I have my setup more in order.
+I do still get irrationally frustrated at the `String` vs. `Text` thing, and I wasted a bit of time when writing unit tests as I was trying to use `parseTest` instead of `runParser` in the test code.
+This is a me problem, not a Haskell problem, as the error messages were actually pretty clear.

+Task 2 was a bit more of a challenge, as it required indexing into a list and this is not something that the standard Haskell lists are good at.
+Like an idiot, I tried to work around this instead of just finding a data structure that allowed efficient indexing.
+In the end I saw sense and used the [Vector](https://hackage.haskell.org/package/vector) package.
+It's a bit annoying that something like this is not part of the standard set of Haskell packages, but at least it is less confusing than the `String` situation. ¯\\\_(ツ)_/¯